 Whether you're a resident or tourist, travel between Oslo and Bergen is a common need.
-Here's what you need to know about your options for travelling between Norway's two biggest cities.
+From scenic railways to quick flights, here’s everything you need to know about travelling between Norway’s two largest cities.

 Read more: How to Travel From Oslo to Tromsø